PassionPenguin/SidecarCorePatch/README.md

 Since the last update by Apple the non modifying version of this patch doesn't work anymore.

-Have a look [here](https://twitter.com/stroughtonsmith/status/1136413491462594560/photo/1) weather your device is not supported.
+Have a look [here](https://twitter.com/stroughtonsmith/status/1136413491462594560/photo/1) wether your device is not supported.

 Modifying the system brings a certain risk with it.
 That is why it recommended to backup your system before trying to patch.